Security Architect

 Build a machine learning classifier that predicts whether a ROP gadget is useful for exploit chains, using features extracted from x64 disassembly and XGBoost.

-Firmware Extraction and Reverse Engineering with Binwalk and Ghidra
+Firmware RE with Binwalk and Ghidra

-Anomaly Detection on Linux Audit Logs with Isolation Forest
+Anomaly Detection on Linux Audit Logs

-Build a lightweight anomaly detection pipeline that flags suspicious Linux sessions using auditd logs, feature engineering, and scikit-learn — no GPU required.
+Build a lightweight anomaly detection pipeline that flags suspicious Linux sessions using auditd logs, feature engineering, and scikit-learn; no GPU required.

 Build a Local RAG Pipeline with Ollama and ChromaDB